ptasdevz/ardi-website/wp-content/plugins/wp-simple-booking-calendar/readme.txt

 2. Calendar Editor
 3. Available Languages
 == Changelog ==

+= 2.0.3 =
+* Improved: Compatibility changes for the new WordPress 5.4

 = 2.0.2 =
 * Fixed: Language codes for Slovenian and Swedish